April 25, 2025

 | Matthew King

-| Politics & Society
+| Politics and Society

 America’s alliances strengthen our nation and our freedom I’ve traveled to over 40 countries on this planet and lived in five.
 The only sh*thole is Donald Trump’s mouth.
 On behalf of America, my deepest apologies to our allies and friends who live, work, fight and struggle in over 120 countries on Earth for the cause